 Wintery Whale Watching

 Hearty locals know that just because there’s rain overhead it shouldn’t stop them from enjoying a day out on the water.
-Tour operators like Prince of Whales offer half day whale watching tours departing from downtown Vancouver on vessels with heated indoor cabins, with tours running through until the first week of November.
-They also offer extra hats, gloves, and jackets for those who want to view from the open-air decks, as well as complimentary coffee and tea to help you warm up afterwards.
+Tour operators like Prince of Whales offer half day whale watching tours departing from Granville Island on vessels with heated indoor cabins, with tours running through until the first week of November.
+Remember your hat, gloves, and jackets because it can get chilly out on the open-air decks!
+They also provide complimentary coffee and tea to help you warm up afterwards.
 Whale watching guarantees mean that if you don’t see whales when you head out, you can come back any time for a free tour.

 Grouse Mountain is a popular destination no matter the season.
 In the summer, visitors can hike the famous Grouse Grind, known as “Mother Nature’s Stairmaster,” while in the winter, skiing or snowboarding is the game.
-But over the fall months are still a lovely time on the mountain: take advantage of smaller crowds and enjoy the forested canopy with either their Mountain Ziplines or Mountain Ropes Adventure, owl interpretive sessions, visit the resident grizzly bears, or catch the lumberjack show and the spectacular views that dazzle every day of the year.
+But the fall months are still a lovely time on the mountain: take advantage of smaller crowds and enjoy the forested canopy with either their Mountain Ziplines or Mountain Ropes Adventure, owl interpretive sessions, visit the resident grizzly bears, or catch the lumberjack show and the spectacular views that dazzle every day of the year.
 At sunset, unwind with dinner and a glass of wine as you take in the twinkling lights of the city below.